 Music has always been pivotal in Sian's life starting with the expectation to contribute by playing the piano and singing during traditional Welsh music evenings.
 A constant life-long pleasure has been singing in choirs, which Sian has done for some 50 years, now with Cantiones in Oswestry.
 During her state school education, Sian had the opportunity to learn various musical instruments and to play in an orchestra and is now committed to Music MOB's ambition to provide the same for children locally.

 Mike was brought up in Manchester, played violin and saxophone in the Rochdale Youth Orchestra, after graduating from Birmingham School of Music (now Royal Birmingham Conservatoire) as a singer, he worked for 14 years as a night club DJ in Manchester.
-He moved to Oswestry in 2007 where he runs his own shop and Oswestry Ticket Office, and sings tenor with Cantiones Choir.
+He moved to Oswestry in 2007 where he runs his own shop and Oswestry Ticket Office.

 After volunteering for the Oswestry Youth Music Festival and seeing the disproportionately low numbers of State school entrants, he initiated the idea of starting a charity to support State educated children to learn an instrument and sing, believing passionately that all children should have the opportunities that he had.